10 Effective Employee Retention Strategies Every Company Needs

 If the company cannot provide robust training programs for financial reasons, emphasizing the importance of professional development could look more like reimbursement for courses or books employees buy themselves to hone their skills during their personal time.

-8. Monitor the employee experience
+8. Monitor the Employee Experience

 The employee experience is not just one thing; instead, it is a combination of things.
 HR must monitor the employee experience to ensure each member of the team is satisfied with their current role as well as the company culture.
 It’s been said many times before: You can’t change what you can’t measure.